 - 2 cups full fat milk

-- 1.5 tbsp vanilla custard powder mixed in 2 tbsp cold milk
+- 1.5 tablespoon vanilla custard powder mixed in 2 tablespoon cold milk

 - Marachino Cherries - as much as you want